Any-k Algorithms for Enumerating Ranked Answers to Conjunctive Queries: Extension to General CQs

 \subsection{Tree-Based DP (T-DP)}

 We now consider a class of Dynamic Programming problems where the states (i.e., the nodes) are organized into stages similarly to serial DP and the stages are organized in a tree structure.
-Compared to the DP framework we presented in \Cref{sec:dp}, T-DP is more general because it allows tree-structured problems, but also less general because it does not allow arbitrary jumps between stages.
+Compared to the DP framework of \Cref{sec:dp}, T-DP is more general because it allows tree-structured problems, but also less general because it does not allow arbitrary ``jumps'' between stages.
 Both are instances of Non-Serial Dynamic Programming~\cite{bertele72nsdp} which generalizes the stage-by-stage computation of serial DP; the DP framework of \Cref{sec:dp} allows ``feedforward loops'', while T-DP allows ``diverging branches''~\cite{esogbue74nsdp}.
+We also note that the top-1 solution for T-DP can be phrased in the framework of Functional Aggregate Queries~\cite{abo16faq}.

 In T-DP, we have a set of stages $\Sset_1, \ldots, \Sset_\ell$ that partition the states $V$.
 The stages are organized in a \emph{rooted tree} with $\Sset_0 = \{ s \}$ as the root stage.
-We let the leaves of the tree be a set of terminal stages $\Sset_{\ell+1}, \ldots, \Sset_{\ell+b}$, each one containing a single terminal node $t_i, i \in [\ell + 1, \ell + b]$.\footnote{ Artificial stages can always be introduced to meet this assumption.} For every parent stage $\Sset_p$ and child stage $\Sset_c$, there is a distinct set of edges $E_{pc}$ directed from nodes of $\Sset_p$ to $\Sset_c$.
+We let the leaves of the tree be a set of terminal stages $\Sset_{\ell+1}, \ldots, \Sset_{\ell+b}$, each one containing a single terminal node $t_i, i \in [\ell + 1, \ell + b]$.\footnote{ Artificial stages can always be introduced to meet this assumption.} For every parent stage $\Sset_p$ and child stage $\Sset_c$, there is a distinct set of decisions (i.e., edges) $E_{pc}$ directed from $\Sset_p$ states to $\Sset_c$ states.
 Every root-to-leaf path in the stage tree represents an instance of serial DP (\cref{sec:dp}).
-We now extend our approach to Tree-based DP problems (T-DP) and adapt all any-$k$ algorithms accordingly.
+We now extend our approach to such problems.